naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 - D. Asymmetrical encryption

 A:- D, the SSH protocol uses Asymmetrical encryption with the use of public and private key pairs.
 This not only provides encryption, it also provides authentication of clients.

+186. When debugging a WAP, where is the debug information displayed by default?
+- A. Console
+- B. SSH
+- C. Logging server
+- D. Local storage

+A:- A, when a wap is being debugged, the information is displayed by default to the console.

+187. Which authentication system is an open standard originally proposed by the Internet Engineering Task Force (IETF)?
+- A. RADIUS
+- B. TACACS+
+- C. Kerberos
+- D. LDAP

+A:- A, RADIUS was originally proposed by the IETF and became an open standard for authentication.
+- TACACS+ is a standard that was originally developed by Cisco
+- Kerberos is an authentication protocol used for Active Directory authentication
+- LDAP (Lightweight Directory Access Protocol) is not an authentication protocol; it is a helper protocol used by authentication protocols to look up objects.

+188. Which management method can use Advanced Encryption Standard (AES) encryption for encryption of user credentials and session data?
+- A. SSH
+- B. TACACS+
+- C. HTTPS
+- D. RADIUS

+A:- A, ssh can use many encryption protocols.

+189. You are setting up an autonomous WAP for the first time.
+How must you connect to the device?
+- A. HTTPS
+- B. SSH
+- C. Console
+- D. Telnet

+A:- C.

+190. What is the connection speed for console access to Cisco equipment?
+- A. 19.2 kb/s
+- B. 9600 kb/s
+- C. 9600 baud
+- D. 19200 baud

+A:- C.